The World, the Flesh and the Devil (1959 film): Plot

 Black mine inspector Ralph Burton becomes trapped in a cave-in at a Pennsylvania coal mine.
 He can hear rescuers digging towards him, but after five days they slow down and then stop completely, along with the drainage pumps keeping the shaft from flooding.
 Ralph frantically digs his own way out, but upon emerging from the mine, he finds a world devoid of any people, living or dead.
 Discarded newspapers provide an explanation: one proclaims "UN Retaliates For Use Of Atomic Poison", another that "Millions Flee From Cities!
 End Of The World".
 Ralph later plays tapes at a radio station and learns that an unknown country had dispersed large quantities of radioactive sodium isotopes into the atmosphere.
 The resulting lethal dust cloud spread around the world, killing every human who came into contact with it over a five-day period before the isotopes decayed into a harmless state.

 Ralph travels to New York City in search of survivors, but in vain.
-He busies himself restoring power to a building where he takes up residence, and to stave off loneliness he takes in a pair of mannequins.
-Just as the solitude starts to become intolerable, he finally encounters a second survivor: Sarah Crandall, a white woman in her early twenties.
-Sarah had been living in the city and surreptitiously observing Ralph for some time, but lacked the courage to reveal herself earlier.
-The two become fast friends, but Ralph grows distant when it becomes clear that Sarah is developing stronger feelings for him.
-Despite living in a post-apocalyptic world, he cannot overcome the inhibitions instilled in him in a racially-segregated American society.
+He restores power to a building where he takes up residence.
+To stave off loneliness, he takes in a pair of mannequins.
+As the solitude starts to become intolerable, he throws a mannequin off the building, and hears a scream.
+Sarah Crandall, a White woman in her early twenties, had been living in the city and surreptitiously observing Ralph for some time, but was afraid to reveal herself.
+She screamed because she thought Ralph had committed suicide.